DumboCL/launch-school/courses/rb129-assessment-oop/README.md

 1. Classes and objects
     - class:
         - classes are basic outlines of what an object should be made of and what it should be able to do.
+        - Think of classes as molds and objects as the things you produce out of those molds.
     - objects:
         - Everything in Ruby is Object
         - Methods and blocks are not Objects
         - Objects are created from classes
+        - One benefit of creating objects is that they allow the programmer to think on a new level of abstraction
+        - Objects are represented as real-world nouns and can be given methods that describe the behavior the programmer is trying to represent.

     ```ruby
     class GoodDog; end